-The Admin Workstation is a machine that the system administrator can use to connect to the Application Server and the Monitor Server using Tor and SSH.
-The administrator will also need to have an Android or iOS device with the Google Authenticator app installed.
+The Admin Workstation is a machine that the system admin can use to connect to the Application Server and the Monitor Server using Tor and SSH.
+The admin will also need to have an Android or iOS device with the Google Authenticator app installed.

 Secure Viewing Station¶